Panel Material UI Announcement

 What’s next?

-With this being the first public release, our work of course isn’t done.
-Creating, polishing documenting and testing 70+ components is a pretty monumental effort, even with AI assistance.
-There will be issues.
-But we are starting to use the library in production immediately and we expect to fix issues as soon as we uncover them.
+With this being an early release, our work of course isn’t done.
+Creating, polishing, documenting, and testing 70+ components is a significant effort, even with AI assistance.
+Over the past two months we have been polishing components one-by-one and are now at a point where we have confidence that you’ll have a good experience and will appreciate the improvements and power it brings.
+In our work we have already started to use the library in production and are seeing great results.
 Thanks to the simplicity of the approach, resolving issues will be much simpler than the complex build chain required to develop the original components in Bokeh and Panel.

-As we incubate these components in the panel-material-ui library we are aiming to reach stability and maturity in the coming months and eventually aim to replace the existing components in Panel with this more modern implementation as part of the Panel 2.0 release by the end of the year.
+As we incubate these components in the panel-material-ui library, we aim to reach stability and maturity in the coming months and eventually replace the existing components in Panel with this more modern implementation as part of the Panel 2.0 release by the end of the year.

-For now we would love for you to try it out, hear your feedback and see what you build with it.
+For now, we would love for you to try it out, share your feedback, and show us on X, LinkedIn or Discourse what you build with it!

 Back to top